Skip to main content

 • A financial planner advised clients to invest in a stock, which then plummeted, and they lost a large portion of their investment.

 • A graphic design firm creates a new logo for a startup.
-Months later, your company was sued for copyright infringement because the logo was too similar to that of another business.
+Months later, your company was sued for copyright infringement because the logo was too similar to another business's.
 You then get sued for the mistake.

 business people meeting at conference table